'American Idol' Alum Caleb Kennedy Denied Bond for a Fourth Time After Fatal DUI Crash

 ‘American Idol’s’ Caleb Kennedy Denied Bail For Presenting a Danger to Himself and the Community

-Because of the incident, Judge Grace Knie jailed the teenager without bond.
+Because of the circumstances surrounding the incident, Judge Grace Knie jailed the teenager without bond.
 Kennedy has since gone before the judge four times asking for her reconsideration.
 The court delayed two attempts while it waited for a toxicology report and Kennedy’s medical records.

 Then during a hearing on April 28th, the Spartanburg County Solicitor told the court that the toxicology report proved that Kennedy had 1.5 ng/mL of THC and 66 ng/mL of prescribed Prozac in his system on the night of the accident.